mees707/Thesis/Literature & code reproducing/source code/mpquic-rl-master/README.md

   1. Grab the original MP-QUIC VM image from https://multipath-quic.org/2017/12/09/artifacts-available.html

       i.
 Start up the VM  with KEMU

-      ii.
-SSH Into the VM (user: mininet, pass: mininet)
+z
       iii.
 Place your ssh public keys under ~/.ssh/authorized_keys (from link above this is step 3 from end)

   2. Copy the contents of 'minitopo/' under VM's '~/git/minitopo/src/'